 Honza “HanZiáš” Kyncl was born in Jihlava, where he graduated from the local grammar school and street school of life at an amphitheater.
 In order to meet high standards in his family, he continued to study statistics and actuarial science at the University of Economics in Prague.
-Although not entirely convinced of the family saying that “money brings happiness,” he started to work for the PwC multinational audit corporation as an auditor.
+Although not entirely convinced of the family saying that “money brings happiness,” he started to work for the PwC multinational audit corporation as an Process Auditor.
 He realized very quickly this is not the lucky way of life .

 He spent the following three years in Jablonec nad Nisou in the beautiful surroundings of the Jizera Mountains.
 In order to have something to eat, he went to the local jewelery company Preciosa, where he worked as a marketing and business analyst.
 When the interesting work after three years became a stereotype, a period of first deep thought occurred.